Semrush helps you:

 Instead, let the site owner know about any broken links that you find.

 You can easily find broken links on any page.
-Just use the nifty Check My Links Chrome Extension.
+Just use the nifty Check My Links SEO Chrome extension.

 This program quickly finds any broken links the page happens to have.
 It also highlights them in red to make them easy to find: